A Permit Process Streamline Program

 Even though use of these tools and steps can take some time by both parties, the overall process will be more efficient for everyone.
 Multiple review cycles can cause extra delay due to loss of momentum (issues not fresh in mind); potential misunderstandings that occur when trading ‘paper’ instead of more direct communication; and the delays inherent in navigating through a multi-step system.

-Events that can short circuit the ‘One and Done’ approach:
+Events that might short circuit the ‘One and Done’ approach:

-Modifications to the design that trigger a new review and potentially new issues
+- Modifications to the design during the plan review cycle which themselves trigger a new review and potentially new issues

 Participating jurisdictions are requested to: